thepirat000/Audit.NET/src/Audit.WCF/README.md

 ##Customization

-You can access the Audit Scope for customization from the WCF audited methods by getting the static property value `Audit.WCF.AuditBehavior.CurrentAuditScope`.
+You can access the `AuditScope` object for customization from the audited methods, by the static property `Audit.WCF.AuditBehavior.CurrentAuditScope`.

 For example:
 ```c#